Greenwashing: How to Avoid Fake Sustainable Beauty Products

 3) Little Seed and Company Deodorant - These deodorants from Little Seed Farm are aluminum-free, baking soda-free, and made from nourishing and gentle organic ingredients.
 Little Seed Farm deodorants are also Leaping Bunny certified.
 Unlike other natural deodorants, these deodorants go on with a smooth, powdery finish (no sticky pits here!).
 Stay smelling fresh all day long.

-5) Belham & Co. - Handcrafted Lotion - Coastal Collection - This herbal lotion is a handcrafted, natural product scented.
+5) Belham & Co. - Handcrafted Lotion - Boardwalk - This lotion uses a nostalgic blend of jasmine and lily, reminiscent of vintage coppertone, to scent this rich, nourishing skin cream.
+Its fragrance will bring you back to days gone past spent under the sun in the warm sand.
 This rich skin cream is full of tons of herbal extracts & vitamins, and is contained in an eco-friendly, recyclable & reusable glass jar with metal black lid.